maxjr82/PCA-for-WS22/README.md

 The script works in three steps:

-First, a built-in function is used to convert the Cartesian coordinates of the molecular geometries into an atom-atom pairwise distance descriptor of size $$N_{atoms} * (N_{atoms} - 1)/2$$.
+First, a built-in function is used to convert the Cartesian coordinates of the molecular geometries into a pairwise distance descriptor of size $N_{atoms} * (N_{atoms} - 1)/2$ containing all unique atom-atom distances.
 Then, this descriptor is scaled by using the MinMax approach.
 Finally, the rescaled data is passed as input to a PCA method that is used to project the high-dimensional descriptor into a compact 2D representation for visualization purposes.

 ## Requirements